rdig/pinion-silent/README.md

 You can specify the orbit-db path option so stores data are kept in the place of your preference.
 The default is `./orbitdb`

-### Debug

-Pinion is still on its infancy and you might need debug info or a more detailed output to figure out if it misbehaves.
-To run it on verbose/debug mode, please also set an environment var like so `DEBUG='pinner:*'`.

 ## API

 ### Requests